Todd Pratt: Cleveland Indians

 Pratt was assigned to Winter Haven during the 1987 season by Boston to make room for another player on the 40-man roster and was never placed on the 40-man roster by December.
 Pratt had played three seasons in the minor leagues without being on a Major League 40-man roster.
-This made him eligible for the annual Rule V Draft, where he was selected by the Cleveland Indians.
-Rule V players have to remain on the selecting team's Major League roster all season or be offered back to the original team in lieu of cash.
+This made him eligible for the annual Rule 5 draft, where he was selected by the Cleveland Indians.
+Rule 5 players have to remain on the selecting team's Major League roster all season or be offered back to the original team in lieu of cash.
 Pratt played well in Spring Training and competed for a spot as the backup to Andy Allanson, but was beat out for the job by Chris Bando.
 Pratt was returned to Boston at the end of Spring Training.